oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.3 Requirement 3: TLS

-The CSAF document is retrievable from a website which uses TLS for encryption and server authenticity.
-The CSAF document MUST not be downloadable from a location which does not encrypt the transport.
+The CSAF document is per default retrievable from a website which uses TLS for encryption and server authenticity.
+The CSAF document MUST not be downloadable from a location which does not encrypt the transport when crossing organizational boundaries to maintain the chain of custody.

 ### 6.1.4 Requirement 4: TLP:WHITE